mfhonley/colosseum/README.md

 - 2.5 billion people face water scarcity
 - 40-60% of agricultural water is wasted
 - Farmers have no visibility into their consumption patterns
+- According to the World Bank, global water losses amount to over $260 billion annually
+- In Central Asia, up to 90 % of all freshwater is used for irrigation — yet 35–50 % of it is lost before reaching the fields
+- Reducing these losses by just 10 % could save millions of dollars and preserve tens of thousands of hectares of land

 ---